News / Analysis

 Europe – Ganging up on China

-The EU joined a general anti-China chorus yesterday, warning against “very negative consequences” unless China opens up its economy and retract its new security laws in Hong Kong.
+The EU joined a general anti-China chorus yesterday, warning against “very negative consequences” unless China opens up its economy and retract its new A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws in Hong Kong.

 EC President Von Der Leyen said there had been no progress on trade talks with China.

 Meanwhile, ECB Vice President De Guindos told reporters that the Eurozone’s economy was expected to rebound in the second half of this year despite plunging an expected 13% in that period.

 European indices all closed in the red yesterday, the Swiss SMI down 1.12%.

 The UK’s industrial trends survey showed an improvement in Jun to -58%, while consumer confidence throughout the Eurozone improved by 4 points to 14.7 (June’s preliminary reading).

 Reuters reports that the car industry is demanding government aid to cope with COVID-spawned factory closures.

 And Bloomberg reports that the EU has asked the World Trade Organization for permission to tax $11.2bn-worth of US products, including coal, aircraft parts, and farm/fishery products.

 Americas – Navarro Upsets Markets